ichim/LeafletForBlazor-NuGet/README.md

 ## Basic configuration

 1. add LeafletForBlazor NuGet package:

+Using Visual Studio _interface_:

  - Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution...

- > Search and add LeafletForBlazor
+ > Search for "LeafletForBlazor" and add the package to the project or solution.

+ Or using Visual Studio _console_:

  - Tools -> NuGet Package Manager -> Package Manager Console